 Viruses can spread through both airborne transmission and contact transmission.
 Some viruses travel in spit and mucus that are ejected from an infected person when they breathe, talk, cough or sneeze.
 Larger droplets, like those emitted from the respiratory tract, are generally too heavy to float and fall to the ground.
 Smaller droplets, however, can hang suspended in the air.
 When a virus is easily aerosolized, such as SARS-CoV-2, it is more communicable.

 Infectious bacteria become airborne in the same way that viruses do: through droplets and aerosols.
-Bacteria fragments can also travel on skill cells, dust and other organic and inorganic materials.
+Bacteria fragments can also travel on skin cells, dust and other organic and inorganic materials.
 A person can develop a bacterial infection after inhaling these particles, two examples being streptococcus and tuberculosis.

-Airborne Disease Symptoms
+Common Airborne Disease Symptoms

 Whereas ingesting bacteria like Escherichia coli (E. coli) would primarily cause stomach and digestive issues, breathing bacteria or viruses generally results in respiratory inflammation.
 Symptoms of airborne pathogens may include sinus congestion, sore throat and lower respiratory tract symptoms, such as cough and lung congestion.